Understanding Franchise Law in New York

 - Disclosure to prospective franchisees at least 14 days before signing

-Failure to comply can lead to civil liability, penalties, and rescission claims from franchisees.
+Failure to comply can lead to civil liability, penalties, or rescission claims.

 New York Franchise Registration Process